+Figure 1: Typical microstructure of nitrided E33CrMoV12-9 after Murakami (left) and Nital (right) etching.

 WDS measurements shows that nitrogen is present in the first 0,8 mm.
 The sharp gradient from 0,6 to 0,8 mm is due to the precipitation front of MN, where M can be Cr, Mo or V (mainly Cr) [Ginter, 2006].
-The carbon fraction baseline modification (%wt C = 0.32 initially) can be linked with two phenomena: decarburizing during the first steps of nitriding, and substitution of carbides by nitrides [Jegou, 2018].
+The carbon content baseline modification (%wt C = 0.32 initially) can be linked with two phenomena: decarburizing during the first steps of nitriding, and substitution of carbides by nitrides [Jegou, 2018].
 For this nitriding treatment, surface hardness is 740 HV.
 Core hardness suffered a slight softening to reach 370 HV.
-The residual stress profile shows the typical form reported in literature, with a an affected depth higher than the hardness one, and a maximum compressive stress of -400 MPa in the diffusion layer.
+The residual stress profile shows the typical form reported in literature, with an affected depth higher than the hardness one, and a maximum compressive stress of -400 MPa in the diffusion layer.